The Feinstein School of Education and Human Development (so named because of a generous gift from education philanthropist

 Quick facts and assessment results

-- RIC’s teacher candidates demonstrate high GPAs at admissions and upon exit
+- RIC’s initial teacher certification candidates demonstrate high grade point averages (GPAs) at admissions and graduation.

 - The School has been continuously accredited by the National Council for Accreditation of Teacher Education (NCATE), now the

 Council for the Accreditation of Educator Preparation (CAEP), since 1954.
 The latest accreditation was confirmed in 2012, with the next site visit scheduled for 2019.

 - Graduation Rates – We are currently working on FSEHD retention rates, to be posted soon.

 Rhode Island College – Undergraduate First-time, Full-time students